psemdel/py-trading-bot/docs/optimization.md

 The optimization scripts provided must be started by opt_starter.py (in the root).
 Several scripts are provided, but obviously they are only examples (no guarantee here!).
 The only thing that matters here is the resulting strategy, the optimization algorithm is just a mean.

 In opt_main, the set will be split in a learning and a test set.
-By comparing the results on both set, you can verify how reliable is your strategy.
+By comparing the results on both sets, you can verify how reliable is your strategy.
 By default this split is made on the time (`split_learn_train=time`).
 You can also split on the symbols (`split_learn_train=symbol`).

 Most of the algorithm will make evolve the strategy array until it cannot be improved anymore.
 The starting array can be defined by setting `strat_arr=` a strategy array.
 If no starting array is defined, a random one will be generated, the consideration of the trend depends on the `nb_macro_modes`, if you don't want to consider the trend put 1 otherwise 3.
 The process is performed several time in a row.
 The number of iterations is defined by the parameter `loops`.
 To be sure that your optimization met one of the best possible combination, it is recommended to perform many loops (it is a typical local extremum vs global extremum issue).